 - Permits for quota areas must be picked up at the WIC, or a staffed ranger station during business hours.

-- There's a $5 registration fee per group, plus $2 per person per night (children under 16 excluded).
+- There's a $5 per person - per night fee to backcountry camp in Olympic National Park.
 If you don't have access to a WIC, or plan to arrive early or late, call the WIC to arrange your permit ahead of time.
 Self-registration trailheads have forms, permits, and submission boxes.

 - Reservations may be made no more than 30 days in advance.
 Groups of 7-12 people must camp in designated group sites within quota areas.

 - Camping is permitted only in designated sites within quota areas.
 Deviation from your permit itinerary is not allowed in quota areas, except in emergencies.
 In other areas, permits are not limited.